Stored Procedure in SQL Server

 How to execute a stored procedure?

-Before explaining how to pass parameters and getting the output based on this, let us first execute the above created stored procedure.
+Before explaining how to pass parameters and get the output, let us first execute the above created stored procedure.

 For executing a stored procedure, write this command in the “query editor”: